-This Yucatan travel blog is more than just an itinerary.
-Not only will I show you the ultimate itinerary, but also find tips for a road trip, things to do, places to visit and everything else you need to know about a trip to the Yucatan Peninsula.
-IF you are curious about my adventures roadtripping in Yucatan then you can read them at the end.
+This Yucatan travel blog is more than just a list of amazing places and an itinerary.
+You will also find tips for a road trip, things to do and everything else you need to know about traveling to the Yucatan Peninsula.